mkayeterry/recipe-urls/README.md

 ## Overview

-`recipe-urls` is a Python package designed to gather recipe URLs from a given base URL or from provided html content.
+`recipe-urls` is a Python package designed to gather recipe URLs from a given base URL or from provided HTML content.

 <br>